mianfg/cah-generator/README.md

 ### Info file

-If the info file is available, the game will introduce your game name in every card.
+If the info file is available, the generator will introduce your game name in every card.
 Refer to the help text for more information on this file's format.

 ### White and black cards